Jamie Nash

 About Jamie Nash

-Jamie is a graduate of Columbia’s Master of Science in Sustainability Management program, primarily interested in CSR/ESG initiatives, public land management, and conservation.
+Jamie is a freelance writer for Eco Redux.
+She graduated from Columbia's Master of Science in Sustainability Management program and is a seasoned professional interested in CSR/ESG initiatives, public land management, and conservation.
+Her expertise in these areas instills confidence in her ability to contribute meaningfully to any project or initiative.

 Posts by Jamie Nash